 TAPVC with a blockage–

-Cyanosis, Rapid heartbeat, Rapid breathing, and Breathing difficulty, becoming very severe with time.
+Cyanosis, Rapid heartbeat, Rapid breathing, and Breathing difficulty, become very severe with time.

 Symptoms of Tetralogy of Fallot–